nehorayshimoni/nehorayshimoni/README.md

 <h1 align="center">Hi 👋, I'm Nehoray</h1>
 <h3 align="center">your go-to IT support professional with a passion for coding, especially in the realm of DevOps.</h3>
 <p></p>
-<p>I'm on an exciting journey of continuous learning, mastering DevOps tools, and creating innovative projects of my own.
-From troubleshooting tech issues to crafting solutions, I'm here to make technology work seamlessly.</p>
+<p><span style="font-size: 1rem;">I'm on an exciting journey of continuous learning, mastering DevOps tools, and creating innovative projects of my own.
+From troubleshooting tech issues to crafting solutions, I'm here to make technology work seamlessly.</span></p>
 <p></p>
 <p>Join me as I explore the world of coding, DevOps, and tech innovation.
 Feel free to check out my projects, and let's collaborate to build something great together!
 Your feedback is invaluable.</p>
 <p><br></p>